-Always use strong passwords
+Use strong passwords

 Think before you click

-Always carefully examine emails, text messages and websites for anything that looks suspicious.
+Carefully examine emails, text messages, and websites for anything that looks suspicious.
 Messages you are not expecting are more likely to be fraudulent.

-Selecting a link or opening an attachment might be all a hacker needs you to do to let them in.
+Be sure a message is genuine before you interact.
+If it’s not genuine, opening a link or attachment may be all an attacker needs you to do to let them in.

-Avoid public wi-fi networks
+Avoid public wi-fi

 If you suspect your Service NSW login information has been compromised, contact us immediately for help securing your account.